 A certain set of parameters must be specified by the user, in order for the program to run properly.
-These parameters are: \begin{itemize} \item the number of colors $N_c$, \item the density of scatterers $n_{\rm med}$, \item the average transverse momentum transfer $\hat{q}$, \item the initial light-cone particle energy $p_+$, \item either both $t_0$ and $t_{\rm max}$ or both $\tau_0$ and $\tau_{\rm max}$, \item either $\alpha_s$ or $\bar{\alpha}_s=\frac{\alpha_s}{\pi}$. \end{itemize} If a certain non-mandatory parameter is not given, the program will assume the default value of that parameter.
+These parameters are: \begin{itemize} \item the number of colors $N_c$, \item the density of scatterers $n_{\rm med}$, \item the average squared transverse momentum transfer $\hat{q}$, \item the initial light-cone particle energy $p_+$, \item either both $t_0$ and $t_{\rm max}$ or both $\tau_0$ and $\tau_{\rm max}$, \item either $\alpha_s$ or $\bar{\alpha}_s=\frac{\alpha_s}{\pi}$. \end{itemize} If one or more of the necessary parameters in the list above is not specified by the user, the function \texttt{readTMDICEparameters} will give a corresponding error message upon execution of the program and the program will stop.
+However, it is possible to give both $\alpha_s$ and $\bar{\alpha}_s$ or both sets $t_0$ and $t_{\rm max}$ as well as $\tau_0$ and $\tau_{\rm max}$.
+In that case \texttt{readTMDICEparameters} will execute without error, but in the next mandatory step for execution of \tmdice~(the function \texttt{setTMDICE}, discussed below) the input for $\bar{\alpha}_s$ or $\tau_0$ and $\tau_{\rm max}$ is ignored and rather values consistent with the respective choices for $\alpha_s$ or $t_0$ and $t_{\rm max}$ are obtained by the program.
+If a certain non-mandatory parameter is not given, the program will assume the default value of that parameter.
 There also have been implemented the flags \verb#scat# and \verb#ktsplit#, which specify the type of scattering kernel and, respectively, whether the branchings are considered collinear (i.e.: in every branching for the produced particles only the momentum fractions are determined, while there is no transfer of transverse momentum from the medium during branching) or non-collinear.